 The procedure also operates at lower temperatures than alternatives, which is an important factor in improving cost effectiveness.

-To date, the team have only made small lab-scale devices (see image).
+To date, the team has only made small lab-scale devices (see image).
 The next key challenge, explains Frédéric Laquai, who leads the KAUST Solar Center team, is to scale this up for commercial applications.
 To achieve this, they will need to find ways to overcome the instability of their perovskites.

 “We have several groups in the KAUST Solar Center working on that issue and on other needs for future commercial development” says Laquai.
 He emphasizes that perovskites are a high-priority research area for the Center with potential for applications beyond just solar cells.
 “Perovskites have many interesting optical and electronic properties, which may make them useful for applications that we have not even thought about,” he explains.
 Laquai also highlights the collaborative character of the projects at the KAUST Solar Center.
 He cites the ability to draw on the expertise of specialists from several different fields as key factors contributing to their success.